Agave Care, Uses, Photos, and Varieties

 Hardiness

 Most agaves can handle cold into the 20s F if kept dry, and some go a lot lower.
-Based on info from agave experts and nurseries, I include the lowest temperature those shown in my Agave Gallery can handle.
+Based on info from agave experts and nurseries, I include the lowest temperature that those in my Agave Gallery (below) can handle.

 Resources